jharwell/fordyca/docs/parameters.md

     - `max_depth` - Choose a random TAB from among those at the greatest depth within the task decomposition graph that is passed to the executive.

-    This parameter is current experimental, and only affects depth2 simulations.

 ### `task_alloc`